alleaffengaffen/tevbox/README.md

 ## Usage & Nice features

 Once I have a box to use, some things nice things to know are:
+- A tevbox is based on Ubuntu Server (we removed multi-OS support again as was never really used and took too much effort to maintain)
 - Poty 65000 is bound to the code-server, don´t use elsewhere
 - Caddy binds 443/80 (to all interfaces)
 - Cloning Github repositories is best done using `HTTPS` as code-server can automatically authenticate you against Github using device codes